emilieluna/firstgatsbywebsite/src/pages/about/index.md

 ##writer + digital creative

 Emilie has a BA in English Literature from Arizona State University.
 She has been working in the fashion industry since 2014 as a creative writer, copywriter, stylist, and digital marketing specialist.
-Emilie loves making storytelling marketing campaigns come to life through authentic content, strong brand strategy, inspiring art direction, and insightful writing.
+Emilie loves bringing marketing campaigns to life through authentic storytelling, strong brand strategy, inspiring art direction, and insightful writing.

 Technical Skills: HTML + CSS + JavaScript + Figma for design wireframes and prototypes.
 Emilie created this website using React and Gatsby.